Australian Shepherd

 The dog breed continued to be refined in the United States, becoming known today as the Aussie Dog and has gained popularity as a rodeo and ranch dog throughout the western United States.

-In 1991, the Australian Shepherd was officially recognized by the AKC, and later the smaller version of this breed was recognized by the authority in 2015.
+In 1991, the Australian Shepherd was officially recognised by the AKC, and later the smaller version of this breed was recognised by the authority in 2015.

 Gender |